The Members of

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-In our opinion the Company has in all material respects an adequate internalfinancial controls system with reference to Standalone Financial Statements and suchinternal financial controls with reference to Standalone Financial Statements wereoperating effectively as at March 31 2021based on the internal control over financial reporting criteria established by theCompany.
+In our opinion the Company has in general in all material respects an adequateinternal financial controls system over financial reporting and such internal financialcontrols over financial reporting were found operating effectively as at March 31 2021based on the internal control over financial reporting criteria established by theCompany.
 However the same needs to be further improved and formally documented in view ofthe size of the company and nature of its business considering the essential componentsof internal control stated in the Guidance Note on Audit of Internal Financial Controlsover Financial Reporting issued by the Institute of Chartered Accountants of India.

 |UDIN: 21410227AAAADJ2530 ||Chartered Accountants Firm Registration No.: 107487W |

 |Place: Mumbai ||Ashutosh Dwivedi (Partner) |

 |Date: 29th June 2021 ||M. No.: 410227 |